Teenage girl walking her dog outside in summertime weather.

 Natural landscaper

-We know what you’re thinking … aren’t all landscapers “natural” landscapers?
-But the answer is no!
-Unlike landscaping businesses that use chemicals to bolster nature’s beauty, natural landscapers work exclusively with indigenous plants and natural materials to bring an outside space to life.
-If you’re already an avid home gardener, then you likely have many of the skills necessary to turn your green thumb into a business.
-Start by researching (or even taking a class about) the flowers, trees and shrubs native to your region.
-Then go out and help your clients reclaim their backyards in a way that doesn’t harm the environment!
+If you're an avid home gardener, you likely have many of the necessary skills to turn your green thumb into a business.
+Start by researching (or even taking a class about) the flowers, trees, and shrubs native to your region.
+Then, go out and help your clients reclaim their backyards in a way that doesn't harm the environment.

-If you have enough room in your house to host guests (and if hosting is something you love to do anyway), then you should seriously consider turning your home into a bed and breakfast.
-Sites like Airbnb and Vrbo have popularized the trend of renting temporary space in someone’s home, rather than renting a hotel room.
 This business option is particularly viable for those who live in or near major cities or travel destinations.
-If you live near a teaching hospital or university, chances are professional travelers and students will also flock to your B&B. Start by reviewing the listings for other Airbnb (or traditional B&B) rentals in your area, then get to work on creating a listing of your own.
+Alternatively, if you live near a teaching hospital or university, professional travelers and students will likely flock to your B&B. Get started by reviewing listings for other Airbnb (or traditional B&B) rentals in your area, then create a listing of your own.

 Here are a few more business ideas that are perfect for retirees, including public speaking and crafting.